Graduate School

 The Graduate Non-Degree classification is for domestic students who wish to enroll in graduate courses but who do not wish to pursue a graduate degree at the University or whose applications are incomplete.
 Graduate non-degree applicants must show proof of having earned a baccalaureate degree at the time the application.
 At the end of the first semester of course work, the Graduate Non-Degree student may be required to furnish an official transcript showing at minimum a bachelor's degree from an accredited college or university.

-Upon application, the non-degree student is required to sign the Graduate Non-Degree Agreement form agreeing that coursework taken above 12 credits while in non-degree status will not apply to degree programs.
+Upon application, the non-degree seeking student is required to sign the Graduate Non-Degree Agreement form agreeing that coursework taken above 12 credits while in non-degree status will not apply to degree programs.
 Academic areas may restrict non-degree students to designated courses only.
 Graduate Non-Degree students who later decide to matriculate for a degree must submit a new admissions application to The Graduate School and must meet all admissions requirements.